🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 What is Zendesk

 HoneyBook: HoneyBook handles messaging through its project-based inbox.
 You send and receive emails from within the platform.
-There’s no real-time live chat widget.
-All communication is tied to a specific client project.
+There’s no real-time live chat widget for your website.
+All communication ties to a specific client project, so the connection between conversation and contract stays clear.

 6. Scheduling & Calendar

-Zendesk: Zendesk does not have a built-in scheduling tool.
+Zendesk: Zendesk doesn’t include a built-in scheduling tool.
 Support agents can set business hours and SLA windows, but there’s no client-facing booking calendar.
-You’d need a third-party integration for appointment scheduling.
+You’d need a third-party integration from the Zendesk Marketplace to handle appointment scheduling and date booking.

 HoneyBook: HoneyBook includes a built-in online scheduling tool.
-Clients can book sessions directly from your HoneyBook calendar.
+Clients can book a date directly from your HoneyBook calendar.
 It syncs with Google Calendar so you never get double-booked.
+This is one of the free tools that ships with every HoneyBook plan.

 Honeybook Online Scheduling